 According to professional growers, pears should be allowed to ripen off the tree rather than on the stem.
 This is because pears will overdevelop on the plant, resulting in soft texture and overly sugared flesh.
 If you pick your pears when they have sweetly blushed skin but are still firm and slightly under-ripe, you can ripen them on the counter or in a paper bag for a week.

 The delicious flavor will come out in about a week and the flesh approaches its best texture.
 Each fruit will come into its best maturity at slightly different times due to environmental factors, so when harvesting a pear tree, each pome will need to be individually considered before picking.

-The optimum time for picking pear fruit will vary dependent upon your zone.
+The optimum time for picking pear fruit will vary dependent on your zone.
 United States Department of Agriculture zones 5 and 6 harvest around August.
 Warmer climes can expect mature fruit a bit earlier.

 You should begin by checking a few fruits to see if they are mature enough.
 Extremely young pears won’t be developed enough to produce the necessary sugars after leaving the branch.
 Take a pear gently in your hand and lightly tip it away from the branch.
 If the fruit comes off easily, it is ready to take.
 Those that resist should be left on the tree to mature a bit more.

 This hand picking test is the best way to decide when to start picking pear fruit since texture and color will vary by variety and are not a good indicator of maturity.